 Amend OP33 as follows:

-33. Requests the United Nations High Commissioner for Human Rights to prepare a report on the rights of the child and inclusive social protection, in close cooperation with all relevant stakeholders, including States, the United Nations Children’s Fund, other relevant United Nations bodies and agencies, the Special Representative of the Secretary-General on Violence against Children, the Special Representative of the Secretary-General for Children and Armed Conflict, relevant special procedure mandate holders, regional organizations and human rights bodies, national human rights institutions and civil society, including through consultations with children themselves, to make the report available in an accessible and child-friendly format and to present the report to the Human Rights Council at its fifty-fourth session, and requests the Office of the High Commissioner to organize the annual full-day meeting on the rights of the child in 2024 on the theme of the rights of the child and inclusive social protection and to make the discussion fully accessible to persons with disabilities.
+33. Requests the United Nations High Commissioner for Human Rights to prepare a report on the rights of the child and inclusive social protection, in close cooperation with all relevant stakeholders, including States, the United Nations Children’s Fund, other relevant United Nations bodies and agencies, the Special Representative of the Secretary-General on Violence against Children, the Special Representative of the Secretary-General for Children and Armed Conflict, relevant special procedure mandate holders, regional organizations and human rights bodies, national human rights institutions and civil society to make the report available in an accessible and child-friendly format and to present the report to the Human Rights Council at its fifty-fourth session, and requests the Office of the High Commissioner to organize the annual full-day meeting on the rights of the child in 2024 on the theme of the rights of the child and inclusive social protection and to make the discussion fully accessible to persons with disabilities.